Sushanth-Personal/Weather-app/README.md

 # How to Use
 Clone the repository to your local machine.
 Open index.html in your preferred browser.
-Enter a city name in the input field to get the current weather information.
+Enter a city name in the input field and click the search button or press Enter to get the current weather information.